JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

 ### dnr:queryOptimiser

-The `dnr:queryOptimiser` property specifies a Query Optimiser (see [[UserGuide/Configuration/SPARQL Optimisers|Configuration API - Optimisers]]) to be used for optimising SPARQL Queries.
+The `dnr:queryOptimiser` property specifies a Query Optimiser (see [[Configuration API - Optimisers|UserGuide-Configuration-SPARQL-Optimisers]]) to be used for optimising SPARQL Queries.

 ### dnr:algebraOptimiser

-The `dnr:algebraOptimiser` property specifies Algebra Optimisers (see [[UserGuide/Configuration/SPARQL Optimisers|Configuration API - Optimisers]]) to be used for optimising SPARQL Algebra prior to evaluation.
+The `dnr:algebraOptimiser` property specifies Algebra Optimisers (see [[Configuration API - Optimisers|UserGuide-Configuration-SPARQL-Optimisers]]) to be used for optimising SPARQL Algebra prior to evaluation.

 ## Update Handlers